Tomm0017/rsmod/README.md

 ### I want to run the server quickly
 - Go to the repository's release page: [Releases](https://github.com/Tomm0017/rsmod/releases)
-- Download the latest release
+- Download the latest release (note: *not* the source code package)
 - Extract the archive on your desktop (or anywhere of your preference)
 - Open the extracted folder and open the following directory: ``game-${version-number}/bin``
 - If you are running Windows, run the ``game.bat`` file.